Campaigning for the sensitive & appropriate development of St. Christopher’s

 SCAN was created as a community group in September 2021 with the sole aim of ensuring the site of the former St Christopher’s School is developed with the community in mind and is both sensitive to the history and heritage of the site as well as appropriate for our community and everyone who lives and works here.

-We have a core group of volunteer members who meet regularly - and we are constantly working behind the scenes to press for St Christopher’s to be developed in a way that benefits the community and Bristol as a whole.
+We have a core group of volunteer members from Westbury Park and beyond who meet regularly - and we are constantly working behind the scenes to press for St Christopher’s to be developed in a way that benefits the community and Bristol as a whole.

 We have established excellent relationships with all our local councillors, other campaign & community groups like the long-established Westbury Park Community Association.
 We are working as transparently, collaboratively and inclusively as possible.